 Our friendly waiter asked us if we liked spicy foods.
 He also advised us that anything we ordered could be adjusted in the kitchen as to the level of hotness if we desired.

 The spicy wonton chips served at each table were delicious!
 Generally, I skip eating them but found myself indulging in several of them because of how tasty they were.

-Each of the 17 tables in this restaurant were set with brown cloth tablecloths and white cloth napkins, which offered a sharp contrast to the brown.
-The photos that I was snapping showed some of the tables devoid of tablecloths or not yet fully set up for the next guest.
+Each of the 17 tables in this restaurant was set with brown cloth tablecloths and white cloth napkins, which offered a sharp contrast to the brown.
+The photos that I snapped showed some of the tables devoid of tablecloths or not yet fully set up for the next guest.

 As one might imagine, this restaurant is a popular place.
 Reservations are advised.
 The day we went there for the first time, we lucked out in getting one of the last available tables.

 Closed on Mondays, every other day of the week, they are open from 11:30 AM to 2:30 PM and from 4:30 PM to 9 PM.
 Without reservations, it is probably safer to get there (like we did) after the lunch crowd or earlier in the evening before they get swamped with customers.

 My husband and I ordered two dishes and knew that we would be sharing them since things are served country style.
 A big bowl of glutenous rice came to the table in a large insulated, covered dish.